xwp/wp-customizer-browser-history/readme.txt

 **Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customizer-browser-history).
 Pull requests welcome.
 Please see [issues](https://github.com/xwp/wp-customizer-browser-history/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customizer-browser-history).**

 == Changelog ==

+= 0.5.1 =

+Fix reference to `package.json` which is not included in build.

 = 0.5.0 =